The safety and efficacy of your product rides heavily on the quality of the components that make it up.

 Tips for managing nonconformances

 Most companies will find themselves having to deal with nonconformances at some point, whether relatively minor or potentially major.
-Here are a few tips for dealing with them, or being proactive to mitigate them:
+We published a free nonconformance template that you can download now to help guide you through the reporting process.
+Additionally, here are a few tips to help you better handle nonconformances and be proactive in your approach:

 1. Have good supplier management practices